 If you look them up on the search engine of your choice, chances are you’ll find a discussion on Reddit, in which one of the company’s representatives answered a bunch of questions to satisfy the curiosity of some users.

-The discussion is pretty much a brief one since only a bunch of replies appeared in the board, but it seemed to be centered around the questions “Should we trust London Trust Media?
+The discussion is pretty much a brief one since only a bunch of replies appeared on the board, but it seemed to be centered around the questions “Should we trust London Trust Media?
 Can they see all our traffic?“.

-A representative of the company (member of the support team and Linux administrator with access before the sysadmins were moved off-shore) came there and set things straight by stating that Private Internet Access doesn’t perform any kind of logging, even though they do have the means of doing so (a set of tools that would have to be initiated by the sysadmin team manually).
+A representative of the company (a member of the support team and Linux administrator with access before the sysadmins were moved off-shore) came there and set things straight by stating that Private Internet Access doesn’t perform any kind of logging, even though they do have the means of doing so (a set of tools that would have to be initiated by the sysadmin team manually).

 The explanation part

 Okay, we’ve heard that one too many times, no logging, we swear, we promise, but this time there’s an explanation, an inside scoop.
 Don’t you want to hear it (well, read it, actually)?
 Because we want to!